Author: Stephen Eltinge

 chestnut: (colloquial) See stock clue (definition 1).

-circle of death: (colloquial) A situation in which three (or sometimes more) teams finish with exactly the same record in a bracket, and some of them must be chosen to advance to the next level of play.
+circle of death: (colloquial) A situation in which three (or sometimes more) teams finish with exactly the same record in a pool, and some of them must be chosen to advance to the next level of play.
 Resolving a circle of death usually requires playing tiebreaker games.

 clear the field: (v., colloquial) To win a tournament without needing to play a final game.
 Usually refers to finishing with a record two or more games better than those of any other teams in a format which would have otherwise used an ACF-style final.